+Victoria Government Gazette S 364 7 September 2010 75

+SERVICE DEFAULT FARE - FULL FARE RODUCT CREATED ON YKI

+TRAIN

+Railway stations in zones 1 or 2 \$4.96 Zo Zone 1-2

+Railway stations in zone 3 \$7.60 Zo one 1-3

+Railway stations in zone 4 \$8.74 Zo one 1-4

+ll other railway stations \$4.36 4 zones (zone in which the station is situated and the next 3 zones towards zone 1)

+TRAM

+All trams \$2.94 Zo one 1

+BUS AND COACH

-SERVICE DEFAULT FARE - FULL FARE PRODUCT CREATED ON MYKI TRAIN Train stations in zones 1 or 2 \$4.96 Zone 1-2 Train stations in zone 3 \$7.60 Zone 1-3 Train stations in zone 4 \$8.74 Zone 1-4 All other train stations \$4.36 4 zones (zone in which the station is situated and the next 3 zones towards zone 1) TRAM, BUS & COACH All trams, buses and coaches 2 hour myki money fare between where a customer boards and the zone at the end of the service
+All buses and coaches 2 hour myki money fare between where a customer boards and the zone at the end of the service

-\ The default fare for V/Line services may be reset by the conductor as indicated above.
+The default fare for V/Line services may be reset by the conductor as indicated above.

-\\ Until myki equipment is fully installed on metropolitan tram and bus vehicles, the default fare on tram and bus services within zones 1 and 2 will be the 2 hour fare for the zone in which the customer touches on.
+Until myki equipment is fully installed on metropolitan bus vehicles, the default fare on bus services within zones 1 and 2 will be the 2 hour fare for the zone in which the customer touches on (within the zone 1/2 overlap, this will be deemed to be zone 2).